CaretakerGob/studio/blueprint.md

-# Blueprint: Riddl of the Beast App Companion
+# Blueprint: Riddle of the Beast App Companion

 ## 1. App Name
 Riddl of the Beast App Companion